• Skip to primary navigation

 Why You'll Love This Recipe

-• Dairy-Free (no milk, butter, or sour cream like many traditional recipes call for).
+• Dairy-Free Made without milk, butter, or sour cream like many classic banana bread recipes call for.

 Ingredient Notes

-This whole wheat and dairy-free banana bread is made with basic ingredients that can be found in most pantries.
-Here are a few notes about some of the ingredients.
+This whole dairy-free banana bread is made with basic ingredients that can be found in most pantries.
+Here are a few notes about some of the key ingredients.

-• White Whole Wheat Flour Light in texture, mild in flavor, and it has a similar nutrition profile to traditional whole wheat flour.
+• White Whole Wheat Flour Also known as Golden Wheat Flour.
+It's light in texture, mild in flavor.
+It has a similar nutrition profile to traditional whole wheat flour, so it's higher in fiber and protein than all-purpose flour.
+Can use all-purpose flour instead.

-• Maple syrup Used in place of refined sugar to give this quick bread the sweetness everyone expects from classic banana bread.
+• Maple Syrup Used in place of refined sugar to give this quick bread the sweetness everyone expects from 'regular' banana bread.

 How to Make Dairy-Free Banana Bread